Robinhood UK FAQ | Robinhood

 What are the trading fees?

-Investing with Robinhood UK is commission-free when trading stocks, however contract fees apply when trading options and futures.
-We also don’t charge you fees to open or maintain your account.
+Investing with Robinhood UK is commission-free when trading stocks, however contract fees apply when trading options and futures and we pass on exchange fees for index options and futures.
+We don’t charge you fees to open or maintain your account.

 Other costs do apply, such as foreign exchange (FX) fees and regulatory trading fees.
 Review our Fee Schedule and Trading and ADR fees on Robinhood for more details.